-Cooling foods have the ability to clear heat and toxins, “cooling and calming the blood and nourishing yin.”
-If the body is overly yang or hot, the following symptoms may occur: perspiration, thirst, constipation, pungent odorous wind and stools, burning of the anus area after bowl movement, anxiety, red eyes, red face, emotional, headaches, vivid dreams, ulcers in the mouth or tongue, cold sores around the mouth, red tongue with a thick yellow coating on the tongue, rapid pulse, heart burn and dark or yellow urine.
-To deal with these symptoms, especially in the summer months, try to include the following foods in your diet and see if the symptoms are healed:
+Cooling foods can clear heat and toxins, “cooling and calming the blood and nourishing yin.”
+If the body is overly yang or hot, the following symptoms may occur: perspiration, thirst, constipation, pungent odorous wind and stools, burning of the anus area after a bowel movement, anxiety, red eyes, red face, emotions, headaches, vivid dreams, ulcers in the mouth or tongue, cold sores around the mouth, red tongue with a thick yellow coating on the tongue, rapid pulse, heartburn, and dark or yellow urine.
+To deal with these symptoms, especially in the summer months, try to include the following foods in your diet and see if the symptoms are healed.

 1. Dark Leafy Greens

 Professor and food scientist at Washington State University, Barry Swanson, states that dark leafy greens are composed of 80 – 95 percent water, which makes them very easy to digest.
 They go through the digestive system quickly, giving a cooling sensation in the body.
 Here are thirty-five recipes for you to try today.

 Spicy peppers and spicy foods in general can make you sweat, which triggers cooling mechanisms (evaporative cooling) within the body.
 Professor Swanson says, “It doesn’t cool you to the core, but it cools the skin.”
 Try this RAWsome soup to include in your summer routine.

 Strawberries, blackberries, blueberries, raspberries, and cranberries are all very alkaline, yin fruits.
 They generate cold energy in the body according to traditional Chinese Medicine.
 Check out these strawberry recipes.